-Energy efficiency and energy conservation are related but different
+Energy efficiency and conservation

 People can do their own home energy audit.
 The ENERGY STAR® Home Energy Yardstick helps people compare their home's energy use with similar homes across the country.
 Home Energy Yardstick also provides recommendations for energy-saving home improvements.

 Many electric utilities offer EE and EC programs to their customers in part because of state energy efficiency resource standards (see below), which set mandatory, long-term targets for reducing energy use, and/or as required by state utility regulatory agencies (public utility commissions) as part of investor-owned utility resource planning.
 While EE and EC reduce utility bills for consumers, they may also result in reduced revenues and increased expenses for utilities.
 Utilities may be compensated for the expenses related to EE and EC programs in the rates they charge their customers.

 Electric utility EE and EC programs are often focused on reducing electricity use during periods of high customer demand and/or in times of supply constraints and are called demand-side management (DSM) programs.
 DSM programs range from simply encouraging electricity consumers to undertake EE and EC measures, to providing various financial incentives to do so, to offering participation in more direct and active demand-response (DR) programs.